Comprehensive Eye Care Services

 We utilize the latest technology in treating patients with keratoconus.
 Many new modalities are now available to us.
-Treatments range from the latest in soft/gas permeable hybrid contact lenses (such as the Synergeyes Lens), providing the optics and vision of a gas permeable lens to the comfort of a soft lens, to more traditional gas permeable or soft contact lenses.
+Treatments range from scleral contact lenses, which are now considered the gold standard in treating keratoconus, to the latest in soft/ga-permeable hybrid contact lenses (such as the Synergeyes Lens), providing the optics and vision of a gas-permeable lens to the comfort of a soft lens, to more traditional gas-permeable or soft contact lenses.

 High-tech instruments permit us to perform a comprehensive digital retinal exam which allows us to detect many eye diseases earlier.
 By using these instruments, we can achieve a panoramic view of the retina.
 With this technology, we can evaluate all of the retinal layers without dilation or X-Rays.